Skip to main content

 Your body’s response to peptide therapy is shaped by the foundational pillars of nutrition, sleep, and physical activity.

 The nightly act of sleep represents the most important period of systemic reset and regeneration.
-It is during the deep stages of sleep that your pituitary gland executes its own natural, powerful pulse of (GH).
+It is during the deep stages of sleep that your pituitary gland executes its own natural, powerful pulse of growth hormone (GH).
 This nightly surge is fundamental to tissue repair, immune function, and metabolic health.

 Many peptide therapies, such as Sermorelin or Ipamorelin, are classified as growth hormone secretagogues; their function is to stimulate your pituitary to release more GH.
 When you administer such a peptide, you are augmenting a natural process.
 If your sleep is shallow, fragmented, or insufficient, you disrupt this foundational rhythm.